 Explore the most common security flaws in AWS environments, how to prevent them, and strategies for improving your AWS cloud security.

-AWS is the runaway leader in cloud infrastructure, with a staggering 33% of the market.
+AWS is the runaway leader in cloud infrastructure, with a staggering 31% of the market as of Q3 2024.
 So it’s no surprise that, as a pentesting provider, we spend a lot of time testing AWS assets and get asked fairly frequently about Amazon cloud security vulnerabilities.
 (For a primer on AWS cloud security and performing pentests to address AWS security concerns, check out our blog, “What You Need to Know About AWS Pentesting.”)

 And we’ve noticed something.
 Through all our testing, we see a small number of vulnerabilities arise time and time again across a wide range of industries, asset types, and organization sizes.

-Recently, we held a virtual panel where four of our pentesters discussed the most common security flaws in AWS environments and how to prevent them.
+We held a virtual panel where four of our pentesters discussed the most common security flaws in AWS environments and how to prevent them.
 This article is a summary of that virtual panel, and includes some suggested strategies for improving AWS cloud security.
+We've added some sections to address common EC2 security issues.

 1) Overuse of Public Subnets